eclipse-agail/agile-core/README.md

 *Note* A `java` 8 compatible JDK and maven (`mvn`) must be already available in the system.

+*Note* JAVA_HOME must be set for compilation to work.

 - `./scripts/start.sh` will install (if not available) all the dependencies required to run and start the modules.

   To control which component to start: